Saad Hariri: First tenure and collapse

-Hariri continued on for four months as caretaker Prime Minister.
+Hariri continued on for four months as caretaker prime minister.
+He vowed to find a way out of the crisis saying his allies and he would take part in "consultations" to a name a new leader.
+Nabih Berri, the Lebanese parliamentary speaker and a member of the March 8 alliance, said Suleiman would formally launch talks to create a new government on 16 January.
+However, March 8 said it would no longer be involved in an Hariri government.
+Mohammad Raad, an Hezbollah MP, said his party would nominate a candidate for prime minister who has "a history of resistance."
+Though, March 14 said it would not accept anyone other than Hariri.
+One of his bloc's MP's, Boutros Harb, said "I do not see a government in the country without Saad Hariri."

 The new Lebanese government was formed on 13 June 2011 and headed by Najib Mikati.
 Mikati created an 8 March-led government coalition.

 Syrian arrest warrant

-On 12 December 2012, Syria issued a warrant for the arrest of Hariri, Future bloc deputy Okab Sakr and Free Syrian Army official Louay Almokdad on charges of arming and providing financial support for Syrian opposition groups.
+On 12 December 2012, Syria issued a warrant for the arrest of Hariri, Future bloc deputy Okab Sakr, and Free Syrian Army official Louay Almokdad on charges of arming and providing financial support for Syrian opposition groups.
 Hariri released a statement in response, describing Bashar al-Assad as a "monster".

 Second tenure

 Following more than two years of deadlock in electing a president, Michel Aoun was elected.
 Shortly after, Aoun signed a decree appointing Hariri as prime minister for the second time and he took office on 18 December 2016.